Home > Programs > Japanese Language Programs > Language Courses

 Level Description

-JCMU Level 4 Japanese, when offered during Fall and Spring semesters, integrates multiple (required) courses focused on the study and application of advanced Japanese with a focus on developing professional competency in the language:
+JCMU Advanced Japanese studies (offered during Fall) includes courses focused on the study and application of advanced Japanese with a focus on developing professional competency in the language:

 • Business Japanese for Pre-Professionals (3 credits)